Specific absorption rate: Mobile phone SAR testing

-India: switched from the EU limits to the US limits for mobile handsets in 2012.
-Unlike the US, India will not rely solely on SAR measurements provided by manufacturers; random compliance tests are done by a government-run Telecommunication Engineering Center (TEC) SAR Laboratory on handsets and 10% of towers.
-All handsets must have a hands free mode.

 SAR values are heavily dependent on the size of the averaging volume.
 Without information about the averaging volume used, comparisons between different measurements cannot be made.
 Thus, the European 10-gram ratings should be compared among themselves, and the American 1-gram ratings should only be compared among themselves.

 To check SAR on your mobile phone, review the documentation provided with the phone, dial *#07# (only works on some models) or visit the manufacturer's website.

 MRI scanner SAR testing

-For Magnetic Resonance Imaging the limits (described in IEC 60601-2-33) are slightly more complicated:
+For magnetic resonance imaging the limits (described in IEC 60601-2-33) are slightly more complicated: